fastlane/fastlane/README.md

 ```

 #### Build and sign the app
-I'm using Shenzhen ((https://github.com/nomad/shenzhen), but you can use any build tool or custom scripts.
+I'm using [Shenzhen](https://github.com/nomad/shenzhen), but you can use any build tool or custom scripts.
 ```ruby
 ipa do
     # Add any code you want, like incrementing the build